Pasir Gudang methane poisoning: Over 1,900 people affected; no state of emergency for now

 Samples of the toxic waste have been sent to the Johor Department of Chemistry for further analysis.

-The federal and state governments will both manage the cost of the cleaning works, said the agency, adding that compassionate aid will be given to all affected victims and families based on criteria that will be decided by the authorities.
+The federal and state governments will both manage the cost of the cleaning the river, said the agency, adding that compassionate aid will be given to all affected victims and families based on criteria that will be decided by the authorities.

 READ: No anomalies in Singapore's air and water quality, say authorities amid methane poisoning in Pasir Gudang

-The agency also said that the initial cleaning works on Mar 8 had inadvertently worsened the chemical reaction at the affected location, causing a spike in the number of those affected.
+The agency also said that the initial cleaning works on Mar 8 had inadvertently worsened the chemical reaction at the affected location, causing a spike in the number of people affected.

 Putrajaya has sent the police, the military, hazmat teams and the fire department among other agencies to help deal with the problem in Pasir Gudang, said Deputy Minister in the Prime Minister’s Department Mohamed Hanipa Maidin in parliament on Thursday.